 Teacher program: Seminar Series

-Whitehead Institute’s 2012-2013 Seminar Series for High School Teachers: Neuroscience Now: The Quest for Breakthroughs in the Brain
+Whitehead Institute’s 2016-2017 Seminar Series for High School Teachers: Gut feelings: Your microbiome, in sickness and in health

-The first seminar of the 2012-2013 season was held on Monday, October 1 in Whitehead’s McGovern Auditorium.
+The first seminar of the 2016-2017 season will be held on Monday, October 3, in Whitehead’s McGovern Auditorium.
 Each session begins promptly at 4:15 p.m. and includes a lecture and working dinner, typically ending by 6:30 pm.